Thorlabs/Camera_Examples/C#/Compact_Scientific_Cameras/README.txt

 Read Parameters:
 This example goes through all settable/gettable parameters for the cameras and prints them to console.
 This also shows how to interpret returns from cameras that are not compatible with certain settings.

+Build Instructions

+1. Change the Solution platform to match the bit version of the dll's.

+2.